 - assessing and settling the terms of a voluntary management proposal

 - monitoring actions under an order or an approved voluntary management proposal

 - seeking compliance with an order or approved voluntary management proposal

 - matters related with these activities, such as meetings, communications, and legal advice

-The hourly rate for the fee is set under clause 4(2) of the Contaminated Land Management Regulation 2013.
+The hourly rate for the fee is set under section 4(1) of the Contaminated Land Management Regulation 2022.
 It is adjusted on 1 September each year, in line with movements in the Public Sector Wage Price Index.

 We will send you a draft cost recovery notice by registered post to advise you of the fee.
 You must tell us any concerns you have within 14 days of the date you receive the notice.
 Contact details of an EPA officer who can assist are included in the notice.

 - If you do not provide comments, you will be issued with a final notice and an invoice.

 - If you do provide comments, the EPA will consider them and contact you if necessary before issuing a final notice and invoice.

 If the contamination is complex, and management and remediation are likely to take a long time, we may issue a series of cost recovery notices and invoices throughout the management period.